National Lottery (United Kingdom): Games

-Several games operate under the National Lottery brand:
+Several games operate under The National Lottery brand:

 Current games

-As of March 2019, the current games include:
+As of July 2026, the current games include:

 Lotto

 Players buy tickets with their choice of six different numbers between 1 and 59; there is provision for random numbers to be generated automatically for those who do not wish to choose, known as a 'Lucky Dip'.
+The Lucky Dip option was first introduced on 17 March 1996.
 The entry fee to the Lotto draw was set at £1 per board from its introduction, and increased to £2 in October 2013.

 The draw is conducted twice a week on Wednesdays and Saturdays, except that, between 1994 and 2009, a draw on Christmas Day was moved to Christmas Eve; since 2010, draws are held on Christmas Day if that was a Wednesday or Saturday.
 Saturday draws started on 19 November 1994, under the name 'National Lottery'; the first Wednesday draw was on 5 February 1997.
 All of the draws are shown live on their YouTube channel at 20:00 on Wednesdays, and Saturdays.

 Lotto was originally called The National Lottery, but was renamed Lotto in an update on 18 May 2002 after ticket sales decreased.
 Lotto is by far the most popular draw, with around 15 to 45 million tickets sold each draw.
 The most winners for a single jackpot was 133 in January 1995, each player winning £122,510.

 In the draw, six numbered balls are drawn without replacement from a set of 59 balls numbered from 1 to 59 (formerly 1 to 49 until October 2015).
 A further Bonus Ball is also drawn, which affects only players who match five numbers.

 There are six prize tiers, which are awarded to players who match at least two of the six drawn numbers, with prizes increasing for matching more of the drawn numbers.
 The players who match all six drawn numbers win equal shares of the jackpot; the chance of doing so is 1 in 45,057,474.
 Similarly, if four or five balls are matched, the relevant prize is divided equally between all who match that many balls.

 If no player matches all six numbers, the jackpot is added to that of the next Lotto draw—a rollover.
 This accumulation was limited to three consecutive draws until 10 February 2011, when it was increased to four.
 Rollovers are frequent, with for example 20 Wednesday (39%) and 13 Saturday rollovers (25%) in 2011 (fewer tickets are sold on Wednesdays than Saturdays, increasing the probability of a rollover).
 "Treble rollovers"—two consecutive rollovers—are much less common.
 The first quadruple rollover draw occurred on Saturday 29 September 2012 with a jackpot of £19.5 million.
 In the event of a quadruple rollover, if no tickets matched all six main numbers, the jackpot was shared between the tickets that match five numbers and the bonus ball.
 In October 2015, this rollover limit was replaced by a jackpot cap.